 What is LendingTree?

-That way, you can see rates and terms all in one place it saves you time when doing research.
+That way, you can see personal loan rates and terms all in one place it saves you time when doing research.

 Launched in 1998, the company has since helped more than 100 million customers and facilitated over 55 million loan requests.